haskell-serbia/tutorials/dependent_types.md

 # Dependent Types in Haskell

-*This topic is considered as advanced and some prior knowledge of Haskell is assumed althou I will provide links for the terms not explained in the article*.
+*This topic is considered as advanced and some prior knowledge of Haskell is assumed although I will provide links for the terms not explained in the article*.

 _Why_ ?